xmppo/xmpp-php/README.md

  **Be aware!
 Be very aware!** sending an invalid XML to the server will probably invalidate currently open XML session and you will probably need to restart the script.

+# Dev documentation
+For anyone willing to contribute, a quick breakdown of the structure:

+---
+- `Options.php` - everything that is variable about the library
+- `Socket.php` - socket related implementation (connecting, reading, writing etc.)
+- `XmppClient.php` - user friendly methods to interact with the library and stanza wrapper enabling users to call stanza methods through instantiated class.
+This should contain as little logic as possible, turns out it's not so easy :)
+---
+- `AuthTypes` - contains methods to authenticate yourself to XMPP server.
+Besides concrete implementations there is also an abstract class with minor logic to avoid duplication and interface having all the necessary methods should the need for new auth type arise.

+- `Buffers` - implementation of buffer (or should I say a simple array) which gets filled when socket is calling the `receive()` method, and it flushes on any read, which happens when calling `getResponse()` method for example.
+A brief history of why: I had issues when a non-recoverable error would be thrown.
+In this situation I had to do 2 things: try to reconnect, show the error to the user.
+The thing is that `getResponse()` returns string, and in case of reconnection the program execution would continue returning either nothing or returning error string after the server already connected for the second time, thus misinforming the user of the error which occurred before reconnection.
+Buffer was born.

+- `Exceptions` - this is more or less a standard.
+I am just overriding constructors so I can get my message in.

+- `Loggers` - containing logic to store logs to the `logs/xmpp.log` file.
+The idea was to keep several log types inside (full, simple, no logger), but I found the one made to be sufficient.

+---

+`Xml`

+- `Xml.php` - a trait consisting of way too many regex matching.
+This should be reformatted.
+- `Stanzas` - main logic for all stanza communication with the server.
+This used to be just plain XML, but I have decided to forward a socket dependency inside so that when you call the method, you actually also send it to the server.
+That used to be something like `$this->socket->send($this->iq->getRoster())` which is correct from the programming perspective, but for the simplicity sake, I like the `$client->iq->getRoster()` more.
+I'm open to other suggestions.

+---

+## CI
+Continuous integration is done through [Travis CI](https://travis-ci.org/), and each push goes through a process which is currently as simple as:
+- check unit tests (and god knows I have them)
+- check for syntax errors
+- run `phpcs` (configuration in `phpcs.xml`)
+- run `phpmd` (configuration in `phpmd.xml`)

+## TODO's

+- **unit testing** - unfortunately I have been prolonging this for far too long, maybe there is a good soul out there who enjoys writing tests.
+- **throttling** - when an unrecoverable error occurs (currently I am catching `<stream:error>` ones which break the stream) reconnect is being made automatically.
+In case this is happening over and over again, program will try connecting indefinitely, which is fine to any aspect except logs which will get clogged.
+I would like to throttle the connection so that it increases the connection time each time it is unsuccessful.
+Problem here is that I can only catch the error when getting the response, and response can be successful on the first XML exchange (for example when you send opening stream request), while breaking on the second request.
+With this in mind my only idea was to implement throttling with timestamps or something.
+- **sessions** - I presume this part is working correctly but should be tested from a framework
+- **multiple connections** - I think this part works fine, but I am worried that triggering `getRoster()` while simultaneously fetching a message may delete one server response.
+If you get in one batch both roster and message, it will be added to the buffer.
+Calling back the response will get either roster or message, not both.
+And then buffer will be flushed.
+This is something that needs thinking.